 Senior Staff Writer for SAFE Worldwide

-The Amazon Rainforest is many things: the world’s largest rainforest, home to one million indigenous people, a carbon sink helping to alleviate climate change.
+The Amazon is many things: the world’s largest rainforest, home to one million Indigenous people, a carbon sink helping to alleviate climate change.
 It is also a biodiversity hotspot providing habitat for 10% of all known species on this planet.
 Sadly, decades of deforestation have jeopardized all of the Amazon’s important functions.
 While this fact has long been acknowledged, deforestation’s effect on extinction may be significantly worse than previously assumed.
 If all deforestation stopped today, the Amazon would continue losing species.
-Scientists estimate we’ve yet to experience 80% of the Amazon’s extinctions driven by deforestation.
+Scientists estimate 80% of the Amazon’s extinctions driven by deforestation are still to come.
 The Amazon is in debt, extinction debt, and we need to pay attention.

 Extinction debt happens when there is a time lag between disturbance and extinction.
-It is the future loss of species caused by events in the past.
-In deforestation’s case, cutting down trees may not directly kill off a species, but the resulting reduction in habitat, decreased resource availability, and increased habitat fragmentation eventually do.
-By destroying more land before the extinction effects of previous deforestation have time to play out, we rack up an extinction debt.
-That’s how we’ve cut, burned, and plowed our way to an anticipated 2 mammal, 5 bird, and 1 amphibian extinction on average per 2500 square kilometers (about 965 square miles).
+It is the future loss of species caused by past events.
+In deforestation’s case, cutting down trees may not directly kill off a species, but the resulting reduction in habitat, decreased resource availability, and increased habitat fragmentation eventually does.
+By destroying more land before previous deforestation’s effects have time to play out, we rack up an extinction debt.
+That’s how we’ve cut, burned, and plowed our way to an anticipated 2 mammal, 5 bird, and 1 amphibian extinction on average per 2500 square kilometers (about 965 square miles) of the Amazon Rainforest.
 We’ve already sentenced an estimated 38 Amazonian species to imminent local extinction.
 If we don’t drastically reduce deforestation, nearly all Amazonian species may follow them by the year 2050.

 Want to learn more about threats to the Amazon?
 Read our article on the beef industry’s impact on the rainforest.